vivait/AuthBundle/README.md

-Viva IT - Settings Bundle
+Viva IT - Authentication Bundle
 ============

 Installation